CCGS Alexander Henry: Operational history

+The vessel was docked in Kingston, Ontario by Bernard Rashotte and Alexander Henry retired from service in 1985 after CCGS Samuel Risley entered service.

 Museum ship

 In June 1985, Alexander Henry was turned over the Marine Museum of the Great Lakes in Kingston, Ontario to become a museum ship.
 The vessel was used as floating maritime gallery and seasonal bed and breakfast by the museum.

 Alexander Henry entered Kingston's drydocks in 2010 to undergo inspection for conservation issues.
 Following the sale of the property in early 2016 that the Marine Museum was housed in, the museum was forced to find a new location for Alexander Henry.
 The ship was temporarily housed by a local entrepreneur until the former Coast Guard vessel's fate can be determined.
 The icebreaker was moved to a wharf near Prinyer's Cove in Prince Edward County, Ontario.
 The city of Kingston was given three options to deal with the ship; offer to sell Alexander Henry to Thunder Bay, where the vessel was constructed.
 This was the cheapest alternative in disposing of the ship, as converting it to an artificial reef would cost over $422,000 and to scrap the vessel, $326,000.

 The Lakehead Transportation Museum Society purchased the vessel for $2 and on 11 April 2017, received $125,000 provided by the City of Thunder Bay to cover towing costs to bring the ship from Kingston to Thunder Bay.
 Alexander Henry departed Kingston on 20 June and arrived in Thunder Bay on 28 June.
 The vessel was docked temporarily at the C.N.
 Ore Dock until Alexander Henry's permanent site was ready at the Pool 6 site along the city's waterfront.
-The museum ship opened to public tours on 18 July.
+The museum ship opened to public tours on 18 July 2018.